TRIM: Token-wise Attention-Derived Saliency for Data-Efficient Instruction Tuning: Conclusion

 \section{Conclusion}

 We introduced \texttt{TRIM}, a token-centric framework for efficient coreset selection in instruction tuning.
 By shifting from coarse, sample-level signals to fine-grained, attention-derived token representations, \texttt{TRIM} addresses two persistent challenges in data selection: computational cost and length bias.
 Through \textit{saliency-weighted} fingerprints constructed from a handful of target samples, \texttt{TRIM} identifies training data that matches the structural patterns defining a task, rather than relying on expensive gradient computation or surface-level similarity.
 Our experiments demonstrate that \texttt{TRIM} consistently outperforms state-of-the-art methods across several downstream tasks, achieving up to 9\% improvements with only 5\% coresets.
 Notably, \texttt{TRIM}'s token-level scoring enables it to surface structurally relevant data even in low-overlap settings, as evidenced by near-full-data performance on mathematical reasoning using a general-purpose corpus.
+We also show that \texttt{TRIM} extends to setting where there are no separate target examples available, enabling effective curation directly from a specialized training pool.
 The method's forward-only design delivers these gains at a fraction of the computational cost of gradient-based alternatives, and coresets selected by small scorers transfer effectively to larger models across architectures. \texttt{TRIM}'s ability to capture task-defining structure through attention signals offers a scalable path forward, enabling practitioners to curate smaller, higher-quality datasets.